 The full investigation revealed that the safety relief valve, a pressure temperature unit, had been altered improperly.
 The valve’s temperature probe had been cut down to fit an elbow.
 This action disabled the unit’s temperature relief capability.

 A defective gas valve also contributed by not shutting off the water heater’s burner.
 This was the cause of the employees’ complaints about the water’s extreme heat.
 Without the safety relief valve, the pressure could not be relieved.
 When this happens, the water in the tank starts storing an enormous amount of energy.
 As temperature increases, a tank begins to tear.
 At the instant of failure, the water expands its volume 1,700 times, creating a pressure pulse that can blow out walls.

 Without a state requirement at the time for inspection of the heater, the Spencer school system was responsible to determine what constitutes adequate inspection, maintenance and repair.
 This is an often-overlooked responsibility.
 Most facility managers do not understand that they are responsible for proper inspections and maintenance of combustion equipment.

 Tragedies can be avoided.
-Next month’s column will provide John Puskar’s practical steps to avoid explosions, which can occur even with small water heating units.
+Read John Puskar’s practical steps to avoid explosions, which can occur even with small water heating units.